Exercise 3: Assessing Accessibility to Vaccination Services#

 Note

-Always interpret accessibility results with caution — OpenRouteService uses public road network data (OpenStreetMap), which may not reflect seasonal accessibility or informal paths.
+Always interpret accessibility results and specifically estimations with caution â We used public road network data (OCHA), which may not reflect seasonal accessibility or informal paths.
 Field validation and coordination with local health teams are essential for operational planning.